microfleet/core/packages/core/docs/recipes/knex-migration.md

 ## Create table migration
 For advanced information about Migrations, please read [`Knex Migration` manual](http://knexjs.org/#Migrations).

-After we successfully configured database migration, we can start creating some migrations:
+After we successfully configured database migration, we can start creating some migrations.

 Let's create a migration that creates our first table:
 ```javascript